AWS Reserved Instances vs Savings Plans — Save 30-72% on Compute (2026 Decision Guide)

 AWS gives you two ways to save on compute: Reserved Instances (RIs) and Savings Plans.
+Complete 2026 guide to AWS Reserved Instances vs Savings Plans — Standard RI vs Convertible RI vs Compute Savings Plan vs EC2 Savings Plan.
+Real cost calculations, decision flowchart, common mistakes, and exactly what to buy based on your workload.
+Save 30-72% on compute.
 Both offer up to 72% discount over On-Demand pricing in exchange for a 1-year or 3-year commitment.
 The problem?
 Most teams buy the wrong one, over-commit, or buy before right-sizing — and end up wasting money instead of saving it.
 This guide gives you a clear decision framework.

 What Are Reserved Instances?